 “Since the current language relating to ETS was added to the standard, electronic smoking devices (commonly called ‘e-cigarettes’) have come on the market and are increasingly popular.
 Also, some jurisdictions have legalized the smoking of cannabis.

 This addendum revises the current definition of ETS to include emissions from electronic smoking devices and from smoking of cannabis.
 The existing requirements for separation of ETS-free spaces from ETS spaces remain unchanged.”

 The “ASHRAE Position Document on Environmental Tobacco Smoke,” was originally approved on October 22, 2010.
-It was reaffirmed on June 26, 2019, again approved on July 1, 2020, and the new expiration date is June 26, 2020.
+It was reaffirmed on June 26, 2019, again approved on July 1, 2020, and the new expiration date is July 1, 2023.

 According to this position statement: